Red Plague Commentary (Cuprous Oxide Corrosion)Contact Us Today

 Red Plague Commentary (Cuprous Oxide Corrosion)

-Harbour Industries is the preeminent manufacturer of PTFE insulated lead wire in the world.
-Since 1965, Harbour has never had a return or rejection for red plague on PTFE insulated lead wire.
-To put this statement in perspective, Harbour has shipped more than one billion feet of PTFE insulated lead wire in the past five years.
+Harbour Industries is the preeminent manufacturer of PTFE-insulated lead wire in the world.
+Since 1965, Harbour has never had a return or rejection for the red plague on PTFE-insulated lead wire.
+To put this statement in perspective, Harbour has shipped more than one billion feet of PTFE-insulated lead wire in the past five years.

-Red plague (cuprous oxide) is the result of galvanic corrosion occurring at the silver/copper interface of silver plated copper.
-In theory, cuprous oxide can only occur fi the silver/copper interface is exposed to the atmosphere where moisture and oxygen are present.
+Red plague (cuprous oxide) is the result of galvanic corrosion occurring at the silver/copper interface of silver-plated copper.
+In theory, cuprous oxide can only occur if the silver/copper interface is exposed to the atmosphere where moisture and oxygen are present.
 Additional, as yet unidentified, agents may also play a role.
 If left unchecked, cuprous oxide will advance to cupric oxide which is black in color.

 Red plague has been observed in the industry since 1957.
 The occurrence rate has been described as an "occasional but persistent phenomenon".
 Mechanical damage exposing copper to water has been thought to be the primary cause of red plague.
-There have been numerous papers and studies issued by various standards groups and agencies attempting to get to theroot cause of red plague.
-Al too often words like "may, possible, probably and should" have been used in the conclusion of the reports.
+There have been numerous papers and studies issued by various standards groups and agencies attempting to get to the root cause of the Red Plague.
+All too often words like "may, possibly, probably, and should" have been used in the conclusion of the reports.
 The root cause continues to elude both the wire and cable industry and the scientific community.
 To explain the sporadic nature of red plague occurrences, unfounded charges of complacency have been leveled against the wire and cable industry.

 Interested in Learning More About Us?